openstax/cnx-recipes/styles/styling-bakedpdf.md

 The framework is modular, and is built on 3 levels, the framework, theme, and book level.
 The baked-pdf styling framework was designed in a way so that the user of the framework has the ability easily generate a styled baked-pdf without applying book specific designs.

-**Note:** Files named with a leading `_` are not compiled by the SASS compiler, and are imported in another file.
+**Note:** Files named with a leading `_` do not produce any CSS output during compilation, they are imported in another file.
 This allows us to have control over the compiling order of our files.

 **Note:** Avoid placing raw values into files that are not `_settings.scss`, `-scheme.scss`, or `-map.scss`.